-It’s never to early to start thinking about a job, and the summer offers a perfect opportunity for some younger students to participate in special internship programs designed specifically for high school students.
-If you’ve though about getting a high school internship look no further than these top programs to begin your search.
+It’s never too early to start thinking about a job, and the summer offers a perfect opportunity for some younger students to participate in special internship programs designed specifically for high school students.
+If you’ve thought about getting a high school internship, look at these top programs to begin your search.

 For those who are ready to work: